 Besides the learning hyper-parameters $\tau$ and $T$, the FL training performance and the IT data rate are both affected by the wireless channel fading and thus depend on the subcarrier allocation decisions.
-However, we highlight that FL and IT have different sensitivities to communication quality.
-While the effect of the channel coefficients on the IT data rate is given in \eqref{sum_rate}, FL gradient descent is shown to be relatively robust against model aggregation error induced by communication noise and wireless channel fading \cite{soudry2015memristor}.
-This is because a small model aggregation error only slightly perturbs the gradient vector, and the resultant descent direction is still correct for minimizing the loss function with high probability.
-Motivated by this, we prefer to allocate the subcarriers to IT if the IT devices have good channel conditions and use the remaining radio resources for FL model aggregation.
+On one hand, wireless channel fading affects the channel gains and thus the data rate of the IT process as given in \eqref{sum_rate}.
+On the other hand, the transceiver design variables $\{p_{k, \Phi_{t}[i]}, c_t[i]\}$ of over-the-air FL jointly affect the quality of the model aggregation and the resulting global model update.
+However, we emphasize that FL and IT have different sensitivities against communication errors.
+The gradient descent step in FL is naturally robust against a small gradient error as slightly perturbing the descent direction does not affect the convergence to the local minimum; see \cite[Fig. 5]{soudry2015memristor}.
+To better utilize the radio resources to support the coexistence of FL and IT, we exploit the different error sensitivities of FL and IT and allocate the subcarriers to IT if the IT devices have good channel conditions.
+The remaining radio resources are then utilized for FL model aggregation.
 To this end, we propose to \emph{maximize the IT data rate} and at the same time \emph{constrain the expected output of the FL training process to be $\epsilon$-accurate} in $S$ symbol durations.